enriqc3/CMPS-3240-Benchmarking/README.md

 cache size	: 25600 KB
 ```

-You will get something different on Sleipnir.
-Carry out the a benchmark of AXPY for three operations on at least one more computer (other than odin).
+You will get something different on `sleipnir.cs.csubak.edu` and other machones.
+Carry out the a benchmark of the three operations:

+* `iaxpy`
+* `fdot`
+* `dgemm`

+each on at least one more computer (other than odin).
 Some suggestions: the local machine you're using to ssh to odin on (if linux), Sleipnir, or your macbook.

 ## Check off